SAT / ACT Prep Online Guides and Tips

 If you're aiming for the most selective schools in the country—think Harvard, Stanford, Princeton, Yale, MITpretty much any SAT scores that aren't considered excellent nationally are seen as low.

 Additionally, since highly competitive colleges routinely turn away applicants with scores within their average ranges, it's safest to aim for an SAT score at the top of that 50% range of admitted student scores—not just to be within the middle 50% range.
-So, for Harvard, that would mean aiming for an 800 in Math and a 780 in EBRW.
+So, for Harvard, that would mean aiming for a 1530 to increase your chances of acceptance.

 Being in the lower half of a highly selective college's score ranges can dramatically lower your chances of admission.
 For example, if the school's normal admission rate is 10% but your SAT score is in the 25th percentile for that school, your chances of admission are really just 5% or lower.